DPigeon/My-Portfolio/Nuance Internship Projects.md

 * Kubernetes
 * Helm
 * Testing: <a href="https://jestjs.io/">Jest</a>

 <h2>Features</h2>
 Pictures and other info undisclosed for now.
 Can be discussed if asked.

+# 3. Nuance Internship Project
+## Biometrics Team Working on Multiple Projects
+### Start: May 11th 2020
+### Finish: August 21st 2020
+### Position: Software Developer Intern
+Worked on multiple undisclosed projects for the biometrics team.

+Technologies Used:
+* Java (Spring Boot)
+* Python
+* Docker
+* Kubernetes
+* Testing: JUnit

+<h2>Features</h2>
+Pictures and other info undisclosed for now.
+Can be discussed if asked.